JongKI-PARK/OSTEPprac/CHAP14/README.md

 **5. Write a program that creates an array of integers called data of size 100 using malloc; then, set data[100] to zero.
 What happens when you run this program?
 What happens when you run this program using valgrind?
 Is the program correct?**

 A : `malloc100.c` is for question 5. malloc100.c tries to access inaccessable memory location.
 Nothing happens when i run this program.
     valgrind shows that there is an invalid write of size 4.
-See the result of `valgrind --leak-check=yes ./a.out`
+See the result of `valgrind --leak-check=yes ./a.out` below.
     ```
     ==147002== Memcheck, a memory error detector
     ==147002== Copyright (C) 2002-2017, and GNU GPL'd, by Julian Seward et al.